-1 Te Ohu Kaimoana; NZ Rock Lobster Industry Council; New Zealand Recreational Fishing Council; Environment and Conservation Organisations of New Zealand.
+&lt;sup>1 Te Ohu Kaimoana; NZ Rock Lobster Industry Council; New Zealand Recreational Fishing Council; Environment and Conservation Organisations of New Zealand.

-- The NRLMG seeks technical advice from experts, and develops refinements and improvements to the management regimes currently in place for rock lobster fisheries.
-The NRLMG strives to provide quality advice to the Minister to assist in the statutory decisions on Total Allowable Catches (TACs), Total Allowable Commercial Catches (TACcs), and other management controls. - 55.
-The NRLMG continues the important role of being a co-operative user group forum with specific focus on rock lobster fisheries issues.
+- 59. The NRLMG continues the important role of being a co-operative user group forum with specific focus on rock lobster fisheries issues.
 The NRLMG is perceived as a model for multi-sector management of fisheries in New Zealand.
-The NRLMG encourages co-operation between user groups at local and regional levels, and undertakes a co-ordinating role to ensure that the informed views of the represented sectors are incorporated into management and planning considerations. - The NRLMG has not only played a role in developing a significant level of consensus among user groups, which aids the decision making process, but also has encouraged the development of management initiatives throughout the country which have contributed to the improvement in rock lobster stocks over recent years.
-Stock assessments since 1992 have tracked increasing abundance in most fisheries, and where stock rebuild has been less than optimum, management responses have been implemented which should ensure the sustainable utilisation of those fisheries within acceptable stock rebuild timeframes. - 57.
+The NRLMG encourages co-operation between user groups at local and regional levels, and undertakes a co-ordinating role to ensure that the informed views of the represented sectors are incorporated into management and planning considerations. - 60.
+The NRLMG has not only played a role in developing a significant level of consensus among user groups, which aids the decision making process, but also has encouraged the development of management initiatives throughout the country which have contributed to the improvement in rock lobster stocks over recent years. - 61.
+Stock assessments since 1992 have tracked increasing abundance in most fisheries, and where stock rebuild has been less than optimum, management responses have been implemented which should ensure the sustainable utilisation of those fisheries within acceptable stock rebuild timeframes. - 62.
 The NRLMG advises and informs regional stakeholder groups.
-This ensures that local issues are addressed within the context of the Fisheries Act and in a manner that is consistent with the overall harvest strategy for rock lobster fisheries. - 58.
+This ensures that local issues are addressed within the context of the Fisheries Act and in a manner that is consistent with the overall harvest strategy for rock lobster fisheries. - 63.
 The NRLMG continues to persevere with its efforts to formulate robust and enduring harvest strategies that will not require annual review, rather only fine-tuning when new information indicates that some adjustment is necessary.
 To that end, the NRLMG continues to develop and refine management procedures incorporating 'harvest control rules' which are designed to guide management actions.

-2005 Work Programme
+2006 Work Programme

-- 59. Over the past year the NRLMG convened on nine occasions to deliberate on a range of research, planning and management issues with the aim of confirming advice and recommendations for regulatory amendments to meet statutory timetables and to ensure the presentation of this annual report and TAC and Sustainability recommendations to the Minister of Fisheries by 12th December 2005. - In addition, members of the NRLMG have attended and participated in the Rock Lobster Fisheries Assessment Working Group (RLFAWG) meetings held during 2005.
+- 64. Over the past year the NRLMG convened on nine occasions to deliberate on a range of research, planning and management issues with the aim of confirming advice and recommendations for regulatory amendments to meet statutory timetables and to ensure the presentation of this annual report and TAC and Sustainability recommendations to the Minister of Fisheries by 14th December 2006. - 65.
+In addition, some members of the NRLMG have attended and participated in the Rock Lobster Fisheries Assessment Working Group (RLFAWG) meetings held during 2006.

-- Also in 2005, the NRLMG again provided the core sector group participation in the annual Rock Lobster Research Planning Group process which culminates in the Research Coordinating Committee recommendations to the Minister of Fisheries in relation to required research services. - The NRLMG contributed to the development of management procedures and agreed biological reference points for incorporation into fisheries management decisions. - 63.
-The NRLMG confirmed a Medium Term Research Plan for rock lobster fisheries and participated in the stock assessment procedures that delivered new assessments for CRA 4 in November.
+- Also in 2006, the NRLMG again provided the core sector group participation in the annual Rock Lobster Research Planning Group process which culminates in the Research Co-ordinating Committee recommendations to the Minister of Fisheries in relation to required research services. - 67.
+The NRLMG contributed to the development of management procedures and agreed biological reference points for incorporation into fisheries management decisions.

-Attendance During 2005
+Attendance During 2006

 Representation Meetings Attended Apologies

 Chairman 7 2

 Ministry of Fisheries 9 -

 NZ Recreational Fishing Council 9 -

 Te Ohu Kaimoana 9 -

-Environment and Conservation 0 2
+Environment and Conservation 0 0

 NZ Rock Lobster Industry Council 9 -

 Science Advisors 9 -